Program Director: Amy Wachholtz, PhD

 CHP Admissions: firstname.lastname@example.org

-The Psychology Department at CU Denver offers a Doctor of Philosophy degree with an emphasis in Clinical Health Psychology (CHP).
+The Psychology Department at CU Denver offers a Doctor of Philosophy degree (PhD) with an emphasis in Clinical Health Psychology (CHP).
+We are accredited by the American Psychological Association (APA) since 2016 (APA, Office of Program Consultation and Accreditation, 750 1st St. NE, Washington, DC 20002-4242; 202.336.5979).
+Our next site visit is Winter/Spring 2024.
 Our program adheres to the scientist-practitioner model.
-Training emphasizes the contribution of research to the understanding, treatment and prevention of a wide range of health-related problems, and the application of knowledge that is grounded in scientific evidence.
+Training emphasizes the contribution of research to the understanding, treatment and prevention of a wide range of health-related concerns, and the application of knowledge that is grounded in scientific evidence.

-The University of Colorado Denver’s Clinical Health Psychology program welcomes and appreciates diversity.
-We actively and intentionally value all persons and aim to foster a culture of inclusion in which all individuals- whether from underrepresented, represented, or well represented groups- feel uniquely esteemed and respected.
-As psychologists, we understand that a culture of inclusion encourages diverse perspectives.
-This is part of our mission to equip future researchers and clinicians to be culturally competent and responsive as they actively contribute to the science and practice of psychology.
-Cultural competence is strongly emphasized in our curriculum, clinical training, research, and numerous events in both the University and Denver communities.
-In our large urban setting, students in our program have excellent opportunities in research and clinical work to better understand and serve diverse populations, including opportunities in bilingual training.
-Moreover, students and faculty in the program have a wide range of research interests, including research focused on health disparities, religious diversity, military couples, and pain and opioid addiction across diverse populations.
+The University of Colorado Denver’s CHP program is committed to diversity and fostering inclusion; one in which all individuals- whether from underrepresented, represented, or well represented groups- feel uniquely esteemed, valued and respected.
+As psychologists, we understand that a culture of inclusion encourages diverse perspectives and makes our program and students stronger.
+This is part of our mission to equip future researchers and clinicians to be culturally competent and responsive as they engage in the science and practice of psychology.
+Cultural competence and responsiveness in both research and clinical practice is strongly emphasized in our curriculum, clinical training, research, and numerous events in both the University and Denver communities.
+In our large urban setting, students in our program have excellent opportunities in to expand their research and clinical experience in with regard to diverse and underserved populations, including opportunities in bilingual training.
+Moreover, students and faculty in the program have a wide range of research interests, including research focused on neurodiversity, varying developmental periods, religious diversity, military couples, physical ability and addiction status, and health and healthcare disparities.
 Student research regarding diversity is encouraged.
-Applicants and current students can click the links below for more information about diversity programs at CU Denver.
+Applicants and current students can click the link below for more information about diversity programs at CU Denver.